magento/merchdocs/src/payment/paypal-payments-standard.md

       - Login
       - Password

-   - To run test reports before _going live_ with Express Checkout on your site, set **Sandbox Mode** to `Yes`.
+   - To run test reports before going live with Express Checkout on your site, set **Sandbox Mode** to `Yes`.

    - Enter the **Custom Endpoint Hostname or IP Address**.

-      By default, the value is: `reports.paypal.com`
+      By default, the value is `reports.paypal.com`.

    - Enter the **Custom Path** where reports are saved.

-      By default, the value is: `/ppreports/outgoing`
+      By default, the value is `/ppreports/outgoing`.

 1. To generate reports according to a schedule, complete the **Scheduled Fetching** settings: